 Nondisclosure - Procedure for Certain Victims of Trafficking of Persons - Under Section 411.0728

-An order of nondisclosure is a court order prohibiting public entities such as courts and police departments from disclosing certain criminal records.
+A nondisclosure order is a court order prohibiting public entities such as courts and police departments from disclosing certain criminal records.
 If you have a criminal record, you may benefit from obtaining such an order.
 You are not required to disclose information related to an offense that is the subject of an order of nondisclosure.

-Please note that an order of nondisclosure applies to a particular criminal offense.
+Please note that a nondisclosure order applies to a particular criminal offense.
 The order does not apply to all offenses that may be on your criminal history record, but you may obtain multiple orders of nondisclosure for multiple offenses.

 Please click the link below for more an overview of nondisclosures in Texas.